mozilla/addons-server/docs/topics/api/addons.rst

     :>json string|object|null name: The add-on name (See :ref:`translated fields <api-overview-translations>`).
     :>json string last_updated: The date of the last time the add-on was updated by its developer(s).
     :>json object|null latest_unlisted_version: Object holding the latest unlisted :ref:`version <version-detail-object>` of the add-on.
 This field is only present if the user has unlisted reviewer permissions, or is listed as a developer of the add-on.
+    :>json string locale_disambiguation: Free text field allowing clients to distinguish between multiple dictionaries in the same locale but different spellings.
+Only present when using the Language Tools endpoint.
     :>json array previews: Array holding information about the previews for the add-on.
     :>json int previews[].id: The id for a preview.
     :>json string|object|null previews[].caption: The caption describing a preview (See :ref:`translated fields <api-overview-translations>`).